Skip to main content

 Schema Type

-The top-level element of the schema must be object.
+The top-level type property must be "object":

 "type": "object",